infinum/eightshift-libs/src/Cli/README.md

 # WP-CLI

-We created an WP-CLI commands for all of the features of the Eightshift-Libs.
+We created an WP-CLI commands for all the features of the Eightshift-Libs.

 To show all available commands in development mode run this command: